Local Talent in a World-Famous Park

 Yosemite inspires people in countless different ways.
 In our bookstores, you'll find stories and artwork inspired by the park — and, in many cases, created by climbers, naturalists and rangers (and Conservancy staff!) who have lived, worked and played there for years.

 The items highlighted below are all the work of Yosemite locals — some past, some present, all deeply familiar with the park.
-Shop "local" this season to see Yosemite through their eyes ... and remember, proceeds support work in the park!
+Shop "local" to see Yosemite through their eyes ... and remember, proceeds support work in the park!

 Glen Denny arrived in Yosemite in September 1958.
 Driving through the Valley on his first day in the park, he saw a crowd gazing up at the 3,000-foot face of El Capitan.
 He looked up, too, and saw them -- tiny dots slowly working their way up the Nose, the far-away figures of Warren Harding, Wayne Merry and George Whitmore on their way to becoming the first climbers to reach the top of what was thought to be an unclimbable wall.